0xPolygon/kurtosis-cdk/README.md

 </details>

+### Interact

 Let's do a simple L2 RPC test call.

-First, you will need to figure out which port Kurtoiss is using for the RPC.
+First, you will need to figure out which port Kurtosis is using for the RPC.
 You can get a general feel for the entire network layout by running the following command:

 ```bash
 kurtosis enclave inspect cdk-v1
 ```

 That output, while quite useful, might also be a little overwhelming.
 Let's store the RPC URL in an environment variable.
+Note that you may need to adjust the various commands slightly if you deployed the legacy [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node) as the sequencer.
+You should target the `zkevm-node-rpc-001` service instead of `cdk-erigon-node-001`.

 ```bash
 export ETH_RPC_URL="$(kurtosis port print cdk-v1 cdk-erigon-node-001 http-rpc)"